NSS-SE-Jumpstart/curriculum/sessions/session3/classroom/exercise_dice.md

 ## Phase Seven

-At this point your program leaves it up to the human player to read the output and determine whether or not they won.
-The actually have to **compare numbers!** But comparing numbers is computer-work.
+At this point, your game leaves it up to the human player to read the output and determine whether or not they won.
+They actually have to **compare numbers!** But comparing numbers is computer-work.
 Let's make the computer do it.

 Write code that uses an `if` statement to determine if the human or the computer has rolled a higher number.
 If the human player rolls a higher number, the program should print `Xena wins!`.
 If the computer player wins, the program should print `Graptor-3000 wins!`

 ...oh, and it is possible that both players roll the same number.
 If that happens let's do the hippie thing and say both players win.
 If there's a tie, your program should **NOT** print either of the winning messages described above.
 It should print a single message that says: `Both Xena and Graptor-3000 win!`

+## Phase Eight

+Your game is getting closer to actually being fun.
+It's sort of irritating that you can only roll once though.

+Update the code the play the game three times.
+Don't just copy/paste the code.
+Use a while loop and a counter variable.

+## Phase Nine

+It's come to our attention that some humans aren't named Xena.

+Update the code to prompt the user to input their name and save that into the human_player variable.

+Make sure your code always uses the human_player when it prints the name and doesn't have any "Xena"s still hanging out.